sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Pass/Fail Criteria
  * Verify both the date and time zone are same
  * Verify the syslogs on both switch and dpu to be same
+ * Verify by changing time intentially and restart.
+Verify again for time sync

 ### 1.9 Check the State of DPUs